jg-rp/liquid/README.rst

 Python Liquid should produce the same output as when rendered with Ruby Liquid.

-See the `known issues page <https://jg-rp.github.io/liquid/known_issues>`_ for details of known incompatibilities between PYthon Liquid and Ruby Liquid, and please help by raising an issue if you notice an incompatibility.
+See the `known issues page <https://jg-rp.github.io/liquid/known_issues>`_ for details of known incompatibilities between Python Liquid and Ruby Liquid, and please help by raising an issue if you notice an incompatibility.